MatinM-96/Results-/README.md

 prompt_v5
 ```

 Each query folder is named by a stable query hash.
-The associated `query.json` file gives the query identifier, hash, and natural-language task description.
+The associated `query.json` file contains the query identifier, query hash, and natural-language GIS task description.

 ### Statistical Repeated Runs

-`statistical_repeated_runs/` contains repeated executions used to study variability across runs.
-This part uses `prompt_v5` and includes 31 query entries.
+`statistical_repeated_runs/` contains repeated executions used to analyse run-to-run variability under the final prompt setting.
+This experiment set uses `prompt_v5` and includes 31 query entries.
 The index file records 11,365 runs.

-These repeated runs are useful for estimating stability, failure modes, and run-to-run differences for the same task and prompt setting.
+These repeated runs are used to estimate stability, model-level uncertainty, task-level variation, failure modes, and differences between repeated executions of the same task and prompt setting.

 ## File Conventions

-`index.json` gives a compact overview of the experiment set.
+`index.json` gives a compact overview of each experiment set.
 Each entry contains the query identifier, query hash, query text, first recorded run time, total run count, and a breakdown by model and prompt configuration.

 `query.json` stores the benchmark task for a single query.